 Rebecca by Daphne Du Maurier

-Thanks to TB for the photography.
 Do you know what it's like to read a book and have it haunt you, like a whisper or the faint hint of perfume in an empty room?
-I've always been possessed by the gorgeous Gothic-ness of Rebecca, which has mystery, ghosts, passionate love and a big, haunted house. … Continue reading Rebecca by Daphne Du Maurier
+I've always been possessed by the gorgeous Gothic-ness of Rebecca, which has mystery, ghosts, passionate love and a big, haunted house.
+And then of course, the most … Continue reading Rebecca by Daphne Du Maurier

 How The Grinch Stole Christmas by Dr. Seuss